alphacenturai/consultationDetails/Covid_Consultation.md

 ## Symptoms

-- Cold, no matter how mild is
+- Cold, no matter how mild it is
 - Cough
-- Fever, even low grade (99 F)
+- Fever, even low grade
 - Weakness, even if it is the only symptoms
 - Bodyache, Headache
 - Diarrhea (even only 1-2 episodes)